andrewufrank/dainoSite/ReadMe/07separateTheme.md

 # headerShift: one todo
 ---

-## Presentation can be changed
+# Presentation can be changed

-A change in the presentation style should not affect the content; for example, it was possible to move from fixed-width presentation to a presentation which adapts to different screen sized and later to use a Tufte-inspired style without touching the web page content.
+A change in the presentation style should not affect the content.
+It must bepossible to move from fixed-width presentation to a presentation which adapts to different screen sized and later to use a Tufte-inspired style without touching the web page content.

 Markdown allows to structure the content with  hints for the presentation (e.g. title, footnote) but not fixing how these are rendered.

-## Theme directory
+# Theme directory
 The instructions for presentation, the so called `theme` is in a separate directory (here `dainoSite/theme).
 It is linked automatically into the baked site.

 The theme consists of